Olympics-Japan to explore 'simplified' Games: Tokyo governor

 "For that, we need to rationalize what needs to be rationalized and simplify what needs to be simplified."
 The Yomiuri, citing government and organizing committee sources, said making Polymerase chain reaction (PCR) tests mandatory for all spectators -- in addition to athletes and staff -- and limiting movement in and out of the athlete's village were among the options Japan would discuss with the IOC.

 The new coronavirus has infected more than 6.4 million people and killed about 380,000 around the world.
-Japan has avoided the kind of explosive outbreak seen in countries such as the United States and Brazil, with about 17,000 infections and 900 known deaths to date.
-When asked for comment, Tokyo 2020 organizers directed Reuters to its regular news conference scheduled for later in the day.
+Japan has had some 17,000 infections and 900 known deaths to date.

 - READ MORE ON: